waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Evolution Methods
 - Some POKEMON evolve only by being traded: MACHOKE, KADABRA, HAUNTER, and GRAVELER.

-## Goldenrod Dept. Store B1F Puzzle (SOLVED)
+## Goldenrod Dept. Store B1F Puzzle (Re-evaluation 2)
-- **Solution:** The puzzle is multi-stage.
-The final trigger was using the elevator to travel between floors.
-This did not move the final set of boxes, but instead spawned two new item balls at (10, 15) and (15, 15) in the southern section of the basement.
+- **Observation:** Using the elevator to travel between floors triggered a puzzle event.
+This event did not move any boxes, but instead spawned two new item balls at (10, 15) and (15, 15).
-- **Path:** The path opened by the second stage at (10, 9) and (11, 9) allows navigation through a central corridor to the eastern side of the room, which then provides access to the southern section where the new items are located.
+- **Verification:** Pathfinding attempts to both new items have failed, confirming they are currently unreachable.
+The central path opened at (10, 9) does not connect to the southern area where the items spawned.
+- **Conclusion:** The puzzle is NOT solved.
+The spawning of the items was an intermediate step, not the final solution.